Makoto Oishi

-Makoto Oishi (大石 真翔, Ōishi Makoto) is a Japanese professional wrestler currently working for Dramatic Dream Team (DDT).
+Makoto Oishi (大石 真翔, Ōishi Makoto) is a Japanese professional wrestler working for Dramatic Dream Team (DDT).
 Oishi started his career in Kaientai Dojo, where he became a Strongest-K Tag Team, Independent World Junior Heavyweight and UWA World Middleweight Champion, at one time holding all three titles simultaneously.
 In 2010, Oishi left Kaientai Dojo to become a freelancer, before making DDT his new home promotion in September 2011.

 Personal life

 Oishi became engaged to fellow professional wrestler Misaki Ohata on May 27, 2018.
 He married Ohata in January 2019.
 Their first child was born on 1 December 2019.